ResearchComputing/Documentation/docs/access/rmacc.md

 ## Shell Access to Compute Nodes

 - Currently, the suggested method for obtaining shell access for RMACC users is to use the Open OnDemand [shell access application](../open_ondemand/terminal_app.md).
-- RMACC users may also obtain ssh access into `login-ci.rc.colorado.edu` by requesting it via <rc-help@colorado.edu>.
-Please note that this form of access is currently on a trial basis.
 - If desired, a shell can also be accessed via Jupyter sessions by opening up a "Terminal" within the Jupyter session.

 <br>